jaredLunde/stellar-apps/packages/serverless-plugins/serverless-deploy-client-bundle/README.md

 # @stellar-apps/serverless-deploy-client-bundle
-A Serverless plugin that bundles your client-side code with Webpack then uploads it to your public S3 bucket.
+A Serverless plugin that bundles your client-side code with Webpack and uploads it to an S3 bucket.
 This was built to be used with React SSR lambda functions, but may have additional uses.

 ## Installation
 `yarn add @stellar-apps/serverless-deploy-client-bundle`